Quality Inspector – Lead

 • Ability to move around the manufacturing facilities and offices.

-• Must be able to record results of inspections, manually and electronically.
+• Must be able to handwrite or type the record of results of inspections.

 • Visual acuity necessary to perform quality inspections.